csiro-fair/marimba/README.md

 Marimba defines three core concepts:

 - **Project**: A Marimba Project is a standardised, high-level structure designed to manage the entire processing workflow for producing FAIR image datasets.
 It serves as the primary context for importing, processing, packaging and distributing these datasets, with all high-level operations managed by the core Marimba system.

-- **Pipeline**: A Marimba Pipeline encapsulates the implementation of all processing stages for a single or multi-instrument system.
+- **Pipelines**: A Marimba Pipeline encapsulates the implementation of all processing stages for a single or multi-instrument system.
 Each Pipeline operates in isolation, containing all necessary logic to fully process image data, which may include multiple image or video sources, associated navigational data, and other ancillary information.
-The core Marimba system manages Pipeline execution, and developing a custom Pipeline is the only requirement for processing new FAIR marine image datasets.
+The core Marimba system manages Pipeline execution, and developing a custom Pipeline is the only requirement for processing FAIR image datasets for new instruments or systems with Marimba.

-- **Collection**: A Marimba Collection is a set of data that is imported into a Marimba project and can include a diverse aggregation of data from a single or multi-instrument system.
+- **Collections**: A Marimba Collection is a set of data that is imported into a Marimba project and can include a diverse aggregation of data from a single or multi-instrument system.
 Each Collection is isolated within the context of Marimba's core processing environment.
-During execution, Marimba Pipelines operate on each Collection in parallel, applying the specialised processing to the sandboxed image data contained within each Collection.
+During execution, Marimba Pipelines operate on each Collection in parallel, applying the specialised processing to the data contained within each Collection.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>